yeasy/hyperledger-py/docs/contribution.md

 $ git config user.email "your email"
 ```

-* Make some change.
-Run tox check to make sure all test cases are passed, then
-commit and push to your forked project.
+* Make some change (may need to update the [change log](docs/change_log.md)).
+Make sure to run tox and pass all test cases, then commit and push to your forked project.
 ```sh
 $ #do some change on the content
 $ tox